 TurboTax is pretty savvy: You can import PDF copies of previous year’s tax returns, which makes it easier for the program to ask the right questions for this year.
 You can also snap a picture of some of your forms and the information will automatically upload into the right places.
 They also have a pretty robust mobile app—you can complete your return and electronically file right from your phone.
 Most importantly, though, TurboTax offers a 100 percent accuracy guarantee.
 So if you pay a penalty or interest because of a TurboTax calculation error, they’ll pay you back.

 The user experience of H&R Block’s service was pretty good.
-I found it a little more difficult to navigate back and forth if I needed to make edits, but the program asked me the right questions and I never got confused.
+I noticed the experience actually improved from last year.
+It felt much more intuitive and it was easier to navigate back and forth if I needed to make edits.
+The program also asked me the right questions and I never got confused.

 H&R Block had all the features I expected.
 It also had a nice mobile app where I could complete my return and check in for status updates.
 H&R block also included an accuracy guarantee.
 They’d pick up the tab if there were any calculation errors on their part.
 They’d also refund any fees paid to any other service if I was able to find another program that resulted in a larger refund (or smaller liability).